BookingBug/dev.bookingbug.com/docs/rest-api/authentication.md

 ## Parent/Child Authentication

-If you have a parent/child setup the authentiction is slightly different.
+If you have a parent/child setup the authentication is slightly different.
 The login endpoint needs to know which company you're logging in against and for that you'll need to pass in the company ID.
 See below an example cURL call.

 <div class="tabs">